-As Hiersteiner serves as practicum site for the college, you will see JCCC college students in the classrooms.
-JCCC offers an Associate Degree in Education with an emphasis/ specialty in Early Childhood Education.
-HCDC serves as a practicum/ experience site and receives students who need to complete laboratory work observing and interacting with children.
+As Hiersteiner serves as a learning lab for the college, you will see JCCC college students in the classrooms.
+JCCC offers an Early Childhood Education Associate of Science Degree Program.
+HCDC serves as a laboratory school site and receives students who need to complete laboratory work observing and interacting with children.
 Students are not left alone with children and are supervised by Classroom Supervisors or Lead Teachers at the Center.
 Students submit all necessary health and safety information prior to working with the children.
 In addition, a background check is completed on all students.
-We have also partnered with the Nursing Program to come visit and learn how to interact with young children along with a partnership with the Children's Literature and Zoology course to write and illustrate a children's book and come read it to class during finals week.
+We have also partnered with the Nursing program to come visit and learn how to interact with young children along with a partnership with the Children's Literature and Zoology course to write and illustrate a children's book and come read it to class during finals week.